by the grace of God the first evangelist for the Son of Man,

 However, my greater objection to your Gospel According to Luke has to do with the meekness of your Jesus.

 But when you rewrite my words, you subtly change my Lord into another Jesus.
-He becomes kindly and gentle, no longer capable of anger.
-Your Jesus seems unemotional and aloof, like an ethereal pagan divinity who considers himself above all the petty passions of mere mortals.
+Your Jesus is kind and gentle, no longer capable of anger.
+He seems unemotional and aloof, like an ethereal Greek god who considers himself above all the petty passions of mere mortals.
 Were you afraid of giving offense?

 Here are some examples.
 I have taken the liberty of arranging these excerpts in parallel, in a synoptic manner.